What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \textbf{\textit{Task.}} Object detection generalizes object localization to handle multiple objects within a single image \cite{7965889}.
 This task requires systems to localize each individual instance of interest present in the image using a bounding box and classify each instance into one of the predefined categories \cite{MaskRCNN}.

-\textbf{\textit{Methods.}} Modern detection frameworks fall into two primary types: two-stage detectors such as Faster R-CNN \cite{fasterrcnn}, which first generate region proposals and then classify them; and single-stage detectors such as YOLO \cite{yolo} and SSD \cite{ssd}, which predict object classes and bounding boxes in a single forward pass.
-Recent innovations include anchor-free approaches such as FCOS \cite{fcos} and transformer-based methods such as DETR \cite{DETR}, which reformulate object detection as a set prediction problem, without relying on hand-designed components such as non-maximum suppression \cite{DETR}.
+\textbf{\textit{Methods.}} Modern frameworks fall into two primary types: two-stage detectors such as Faster Region-based CNN (Faster R-CNN) \cite{fasterrcnn}, which first generates region proposals and then classifies them; single-stage detectors such as You Only Look Once (YOLO) \cite{yolo} and Single Shot Multibox Detector (SSD) \cite{ssd}, which predict object classes and bounding boxes in one pass.
+Recent innovations include anchor-free approaches such as Fully Convolutional One-Stage Object Detection (FCOS) \cite{fcos} and transformer-based methods such as DEtection TRansformer (DETR) \cite{DETR} and its successor \cite{rf-detr}, which reformulate detection as a set prediction problem, without relying on hand-crafted components such as non-maximum suppression \cite{DETR}.

+\textbf{\textit{Datasets.}} PASCAL Visual Object Classes (PASCAL VOC) \cite{PASCAL} and Microsoft Common Objects in Context (MS COCO) \cite{COCO} are the most influential benchmarks, with the latter now serving as the dominant modern standard.
+In traffic scenarios, Cityscapes \cite{Cityscapes} and BDD100K \cite{BDD100K} are widely used for general object detection, while more datasets focus on specialized categories, such as anomalies and lane marks.

-\textbf{\textit{Metrics.}} mAP serves as the cornerstone metric by averaging the precision-recall curve across all classes, providing a comprehensive performance measure \cite{fastrcnn}.
-Meanwhile, mAP and mAR variations calculated across multiple IoU thresholds for all categories and mAP variations designed separately for small, medium, and large objects also function as benchmark metrics to examine robustness in handling scale variation \cite{COCO}.
+\textbf{\textit{Metrics.}} mAP averages the precision-recall curve across all classes, providing a comprehensive performance measure \cite{fastrcnn}.
+Meanwhile, mAP and mAR variations calculated across multiple IoU thresholds for all categories and mAP variations designed separately for small, medium, and large objects examine robustness in handling scale variation \cite{COCO}.
 In addition, frames per second (FPS) quantifies inference speed, balancing accuracy metrics with real-world deployment considerations for time-sensitive applications \cite{yolo}.